-(see Thyroid Disorders.)
+(see also Thyroid Disorders.)

 Thyroid disorders may predate or develop during pregnancy.
 Pregnancy does not change the symptoms of hypothyroidism and hyperthyroidism or the normal values and ranges of free serum thyroxine (T4) and thyroid-stimulating hormone (TSH).